Jestzer/Options.File.Checker/README.md

 - Currently only updating main version

 To-do:
-- Make action buttons not move when the window is resized.
+- Make action buttons not move when the window is resized
-- Make UI a little nicer looking.
+- Make UI a little nicer looking
-- Make version number display correctly in fully published build.
+- Check if the previously used logic at the end of the SeatSubtractor method is still needed (very likely, it isn't)